-The annual meeting will be held on Tuesday, June 16, 2020 at 10:00 a.m. local time at the offices of Cooley LLP at 3175 Hanover Street, Palo Alto, California 94304, and by live webcast.
-Directions to the annual meeting may be found at www.proxyvote.com.
-Information on how to vote in person at the annual meeting is discussed below.

-We invite you to attend the annual meeting by live webcast if you do not want to attend in person.
+The annual meeting will be held on Thursday, June 10, 2021 at 8:00 a.m. local time by live webcast.
+There will not be a physical meeting location and you will not be able to attend the meeting in person physically.
+We invite you to attend the annual meeting by live webcast.
+The live audio webcast will be held on Thursday, June 10, 2021, and will begin promptly at 8:00 a.m. local time.
+Online check-in will begin approximately 15 minutes prior to the start of the Annual Meeting.
+We encourage our stockholders to access the meeting in advance of the designated start time to have ample time for check-in procedures.
+To attend the Annual Meeting virtually via the internet, please visit www.virtualshareholdermeeting.com/SIBN2021.
 To attend by live webcast you will need the 16-digit control number provided on the proxy or information card you receive in order to gain access to the annual meeting.
 Therefore, it is important to retain a copy of your proxy or information card you receive to enable you to gain access to the annual meeting.
 However, as noted above, you do not need to attend the annual meeting to vote your shares.
-Instead, you may simply complete, sign and return a proxy card, or follow the instructions below to submit your proxy over the telephone or on the Internet.
+Instead, you may simply complete, sign and return a proxy card, or follow the instructions below to submit your proxy over the telephone or on the internet.